equalframework/equal-doc/docs/usage/built-in-tools.md

-# Utilities and stand-alone scripts
+# Built-in utilities and stand-alone scripts

-Some tools are included in the core to ease management and development of new packages.
+Some tools are included in the core package to ease management and development of new packages.

-Utility scripts allow to achieve some tasks that are not handled by the core, for instance checking the consistency of a new package.
+Utility scripts allow to achieve some tasks that are not handled by the ORM, for instance checking the consistency of a new package.

-Those act like some sort of plugins, written in PHP and located in the folder: `data/utils/`
+These act like some sort of plugins, written in PHP and located in the folder: `data/utils/`

-Here is a complete list of the scripts that come out-of-the-box.
+This page lists an inventory of available scripts, grouped by category.

+!!! note "Calling the scripts"
+    Calls show in examples must be made at the root of eQual (where script *run.php* is located).

 ## Installation & Config utilities